swseighman/Spring-GraalVM-REST-Example/README.md

 More download info is [here](https://medium.com/p/91ee8d4e6ffd).

-Spring Boot 3.0.0 with native support (which requires GraalVM 22.3.0).
+Spring Boot 3.0.0 with native support is used and requires GraalVM 22.3.0.

-Oracle Linux 9 `(x86_64)` was used as the underlying OS as some features are only available on `x86_64` platforms.
+Oracle Linux 8/9 `(x86_64)` was used as the underlying OS as some features are only available on `x86_64` platforms.

+You can use choose to use `Maven` or `Gradle` as a build tool but `Maven` is highlighted in the example project.

 If you intend on creating containers, `docker` or `podman` is required.
 See docs [here](https://docs.oracle.com/en/operating-systems/oracle-linux/podman/podman-InstallingPodmanandRelatedUtilities.html#podman-install).